Loki-Astari/loki-astari.github.io/source/_posts/2014-12-30-c-plus-plus-by-example-smart-pointer.markdown

 sharing: true
 subtitle: C++ By Example
 author: Loki Astari, (C)2013
 description: C++ By Example.
-Part 1 Unique Pointer
+Part 1 Unique Pointer.
+It seems that it is a write of passage to implement your own version of a smart pointer.
+This article examines some of the common mistakes made by developers developing their own smart pointers.
 ---
 On [codereview.stackexchange.com](codereview.stackexchange.com) in the C++ tag it seems that it is a write of passage to implement your own version of a smart pointer.
 A quick search brings up the following: